 Tips & Considerations – Whether you lost group benefit coverage, or are not eligible for group plans, there are solutions available for everyone.
 Independent Contractors have historically not been eligible for benefit plans.
 Our custom-tailored solution is available for those working on a contract basis.
 No medical questions, and comprehensive options including Health, Dental, Life, CI, LTD and more.
 If you are self-employed, or own your own business, we have solutions tailored for you.

-Am I covered? – Canada still has a ban on all non-essential travel outside of Canada.
-This means you should not leave the country until further notice unless otherwise authorized to do so.
-If you are currently out of the country and purchased travel insurance prior to the March 2020 Canadian travel ban, your coverage will still respond to claims.
-We highly recommend that individuals limit their travel out of your home province.
+Am I covered? – The Canadian travel ban due to COVID-19 is currently ongoing.
+To stay up to date on the travel ban status please click here.
+We highly recommend that individuals limit their travel out of your home province to essential travel only.
 Our office is closely monitoring the Canadian Travel Ban status with our insurance partners and will update of any changes and/or limitations to new travel insurance policies as they become available.
 Travel insurance is always subject to change without notice so we advise our clients to also closely monitor and adhere to the Canadian travel advisories posted.
-A link to the government of Canada’s travel advisory notices can be found here.

-Tips & Considerations – You should avoid all travel until further notice and as directed by the Canadian Government.
+Tips & Considerations – It’s always best to adhere to the travel regulations that are set out by the Canadian Government.
 If you find yourself out of your home province and need an extension on your group plan or individual travel insurance, it is best to contact our office or your carrier to discuss options for coverage extensions.

 Retirement Income Programs